waggle-sensor/waggle-docs/docs/tutorials/compute-at-edge.md

 ## Developing new edge applications

-Writing a new edge applications (i.e. __plugin__) typically consists of the following steps:
+Writing a new edge applications (i.e. __plugin__) consists of the following steps:

 1. Write plugin code.
-2. Submit plugin code to the [Edge Code Repository](https://portal.sagecontinuum.org).
+2. Submit plugin to the [Edge Code Repository](https://portal.sagecontinuum.org).
-3. Schedule a plugin for deployment.
+3. Schedule plugin for deployment.
+4. Access plugin data.

-We'll cover each of these in the following sections.
+The following sections cover each of these steps in detail.

 ### Write plugin code.

-We provide a Python SDK called [pywaggle](https://github.com/waggle-sensor/pywaggle) to help develop plugins for Sage.
-Please refer to pywaggle's [usage guide](https://github.com/waggle-sensor/pywaggle/blob/main/docs/writing-a-plugin.md) on how to get started.
+The entry point to writing plugins is our Python library [pywaggle](https://github.com/waggle-sensor/pywaggle).
+This library provides all the necessary abstractions for accessing and publishing data.
+For this step, please refer to pywaggle's own in-depth guide on [writing plugins](https://github.com/waggle-sensor/pywaggle/blob/main/docs/writing-a-plugin.md).

-### Submit a plugin code to ECR
+### Submit plugin to the Edge Code Repository.

 We require plugins to be submitted to the [Edge Code Repository](https://portal.sagecontinuum.org) to be built and tested to validate that they are ready to be scheduled on nodes.